Gaussian Probabilities and Expectation Propagation: Results

-Figure \ref{fig:results}B plots the errors by the value of $\log Z$ itself, where we use the $\log Z$ calculated from Genz.
+Panel B plots the errors by the value of $\log Z$ itself, where we use the $\log Z$ calculated from Genz.
 On this panel we can also plot a $1\%$ error for $Z\approx F(\regionA)$, as the log scale can suggest misleadingly large or small errors.
-Though it is a common intuition that this method should have high error in tail probabilities, there is instead a weakly positive or nonexistent correlation of error with $\log Z$.
-Panel C repeats the same errors but plotted by the condition number of the covariance $K$ and shows pronounced trend, which is expected by considering Figure \ref{fig:white}.
+A priori we would not expect any significant trend to be caused by the actual value of the probability, and indeed there seems to be a weak or nonexistent correlation of error with $\log Z$.
+Panel C repeats the same errors but plotted by the condition number of the covariance $K$.
+In this case perhaps we would expect to see trend effects.
+Certainly the EP algorithm should be correct to machine precision in the case of a hyperrectangular region and a white covariance, since this problem decomposes into $n$ one-dimensional problems.
+Indeed we do see this accuracy in our tests.
+Increasing the eccentricity of the covariance, which can be roughly measured by the condition number, should and does increase the error, as shown in Panel C. This effect can be seen more clearly in later figures (when we test equicorrelation matrices).
+One might also wonder about the condition number of the correlation, as this value would neglect axis-scaling effects.
+We have also tested this and do not show this panel as it looks nearly identical to Panel C.

+Panel D plots the errors vs the maximum eccentricity of the hyperrectangle, namely the largest width divided by the smallest width.
+As with Panel B, it is unclear why the eccentricity of a hyperrectangular region should have bearing on the accuracy of the computation, and indeed there appears to be little effect.
+The colour coding helps to clarify this lack of effect, because each dimensionality seems to have insensitivity to error based on changing eccentricity.
+Thus any overall trend appears more due to the underlying explanatory factor of dimensionality than due to the region eccentricity itself.